PierreDemailly/commity/README.md

     npm i -g @pierred/commity

-But I would recommand to use it locally in team so u are sure everyone use the same version
+But I would recommand to use it locally in team to make sure everyone use the same version

     npm i -D @pierred/commity